 What I wouldn’t like to see is all the independent producers being pushed out.
 One of the great things about podcasts today is anyone can grab a mic and start creating.

-In terms of platforms, I think the winners will be the ones that can show the most relevant shows and episodes to their users.
+In terms of platforms, it may sound obvious but I think the winners will be the ones that can show the most relevant shows and episodes to their users.